schedjoules/calendar-store-api/details/pages.md

 - season                            string
 - related_identifiers				array of strings
 ```

+You need to append the calendar url client side with a unique anonymous user identifier: &u={unigue_anonymous_identifier}.

 An item can have a icon and related icon_etag.
 The page_identifier indicates that all children of this page item have the mentioned page_identifier as identifier.
 An identifier is unique for the combination of api_key and page.
 If identifiers need to shared accross different api_keys these identifiers are mentioned as related_identifiers.